Champion-22/Advanced-DSO-Finder/README.md

 ## Support

-If you find this project helpful, consider supporting me via PayPal: https://www.paypal.com/ncp/payment/3NW2DLWYMSSJ4 Thank you!
+If you find this project helpful, consider supporting me via Ko-fi: https://ko-fi.com/advanceddsofinder Thank you!